Fetosky/My_First_Data_Analysis_repo/README.md

 ------
 # Project Objective: Problem Statement
-To find out the total number of items sold on each product To ascertain how discount affected sales
+To find out the total number of items sold on each product;
+to ascertain how discount affected sales;
-To find out if profit is proportional to sales
+to find out if profit is proportional to sales;
-To know the best selling products in the 5 countries.
+to know the best selling products in the 5 countries.